apache/celeborn/README.md

 # options: hash, sort
 # Hash shuffle writer use (partition count) * (celeborn.push.buffer.max.size) * (spark.executor.cores) memory.
 # Sort shuffle writer uses less memory than hash shuffle writer, if your shuffle partition count is large, try to use sort hash writer.
-spark.celeborn.shuffle.writer hash
+spark.celeborn.client.spark.shuffle.writer hash

-# We recommend setting spark.celeborn.push.replicate.enabled to true to enable server-side data replication
+# We recommend setting spark.celeborn.client.push.replicate.enabled to true to enable server-side data replication
 # If you have only one worker, this setting must be false
-spark.celeborn.push.replicate.enabled true
+spark.celeborn.client.push.replicate.enabled true

 # Support for Spark AQE only tested under Spark 3
 # we recommend setting localShuffleReader to false to get better performance of Celeborn